-Osteoporosis Canada and the Ontario Osteoporosis Strategy would like to thank the following organizations for their support and contribution to the development of this publication: Active Living Coalition for Older Adults (ALCOA), St. Michael's Hospital, South West LHIN Self-Management Program, Central East LHIN Self-Management Program, Stanford, CDSMP and BC Dairy Farmers.
+Osteoporosis Canada and the Ontario Osteoporosis Strategy would like to thank the following organizations for their support and contribution to the development of this publication: Active Living Canada, St. Michael's Hospital, South West LHIN Self-Management Program, Central East LHIN Self-Management Program, Stanford CDSMP.